julialorrayne/Healthcare-Revenue-Operations-Dashboard/README.md

 Average visit times range from ~22 minutes to over 37 minutes, with the longest visits in Cardiology and Radiology.
 Uniform scheduling blocks fail to reflect this variability, contributing to idle time, delays, and throughput inefficiencies.

 + Revenue Is Stable but Operationally Constrained:
 Monthly revenue fluctuates around a $13.8K average with short-term peaks and dips rather than sustained growth.
-Revenue variability closely mirrors appointment volume and no-show patterns, indicating that operational optimization—not volume expansion—is the primary growth lever.
+Revenue variability closely mirrors appointment volume and no-show patterns, indicating that operational optimization—not volume expansion—is the primary growth driver.

 ## Strategic Recommendations